Smajery/astrodom/README.md

 # Astrodom
 My first project.
-This multi-page information app about astrology was created for a college graduate work.
+This is a multi-page information app about astrology was created for a college graduate work.
 ### Front-end:
 - HTML
 - CSS